drufball/yosai/_drafts/seige.md

 "We can't just strive for a perfect world.
 We have to deserve it when we get there."
 Mamoru took one last look at Chiyoko.
 He smiled sadly.
 Then he turned, facing the god behind her.
 "You killed my mother.
 Make whatever deals you want with these people when we're done, but I will not serve you."

 Mamoru gripped his axe, knuckles white.
 He raised the weapon over his head and yelled, the muscles on his body surging.
 The ground beneath his feet shattered as he leapt with all his might towards the nine-tailed fox.
 Mamoru moved faster than anyone could react.
 Even Tsukuyomi seemed caught off guard.

 As he flew through the air, his axe began to spark.
 Small pulses of electricity flared to life across the blade, disappearing quickly.

 Arcing out of the woods, directly towards Mamoru, lightning struck.

 # The Gods Appear
 As the bolt of electricity connected with Mamoru's arm, the energy condensed into a hand.
-The bolt flared, blinding everyone as it materialized into a 15 foot tall human form holding Mamoru by wrist.
-Mamoru's body swung violently as his momentum was completely halted.
+The bolt flared, blinding everyone as it materialized into a 15 foot tall human form holding Mamoru by the wrist.
+Mamoru's body swung violently as his momentum was abruptly halted.

 "Whoo!
 What a speech!"
-With their free hand, the creature clapped against their forearm, causing Mamoru to shake in the air.
+With its free hand, the creature clapped against its forearm, causing Mamoru to shake in the air.
 Their lean-muscled limbs were wrapped tightly in bandages.
 "Bonus points for dramatically leaping to your death right afterwards."
-Their voice crackled and distorted like static shocks.
-A cloak covered their body, hood up.
+The voice crackled and distorted like static shocks.
+They wore a heavy cloak, hood up and cape blowing in the wind.
 Beneath the hood, they wore a blank white mask.
-Electricity crawled along the surface of the mask, shaping itself into eyes and a mouth that moved in conjunction with the creature's words.
+Electricity crawled along the masks's surface, shaping itself into eyes and a mouth that moved in conjunction with the creature's words.

 Chiyoko reacted before the rest.
 In a blur of movement, she pulled the bow from her hip as she turned towards the new creature.
 The air popped as she pulled an ice arrow into existence and took aim.
 "Put him _down_ Susano."

 Susano lifted Mamoru by the arm, bringing his face to their own.
 Despite Mamoru's bulk, they lifted him with ease.
 "Relax.
 I like this one!"
 There was a crack in the air as the god and Mamoru disappeared in a flash of electricity.
-They reappeared ten feet away, standing on the other side of Tsukuyomi.
+The pair reappeared ten feet away, standing on the other side of Tsukuyomi.
 Susano now held Mamoru around the shoulders with both hands.
 "I choose him."
 They planted Mamoru on the ground roughly, the ground buckling under Mamoru's feet as he absorbed the shock with his legs.

-Susano peered around the nine tailed fox's shoulder and made a face at Chiyoko.
-"Leave it to you to pick the most dramatic one, Tsuk."
-The electricity arcing across their face formed into a tongue sticking out.
+Susano peered around Tsukuyomi's shoulder and made a face at Chiyoko.
+The electricity arcing across the god's mask formed the shape of a tongue sticking out.
+They turned to the fox god.
+"Leave it to you to pick the most dramatic one of the bunch, Tsuk."

 One of Tsukuyomi's tails flicked forward and snapped across the back of Susano's head.
+There was a loud crack and Mamoru flinched beneath Susano as the shockwave tossed his hair.
 "And leave it to you to pick the biggest fool."
 Tsukuyomi growled at Mamoru.

-Susano rubbed the back of their head.
+Susano rubbed the back of their head, unfazed.
 "Ow!
 Sheesh, what was that for?
 Hey, what'd you think of the entrance?
 Pretty cool, right?"
 Tsukuyomi rolled his eyes.

 Chiyoko sighed, relaxing her bow and standing out of her crouch.
 Mamoru was stunned by the sudden change in circumstances, but Hideyo and Katsumi were both tensed.
-The ice arrow dissipated in Chiyoko's hand as she raised it in a calming gesture.
+The ice arrow evaporated from Chiyoko's hand as she raised it in a calming gesture.
 "It's OK, we're still just here to talk."
 Chiyoko turned back towards the woods and raised her voice.
 "I guess you all might as well come out now.
 Preferably in a less ridiculous fashion."
 She glared at Susano.

-There was more movement amongst the army as two more figures emerged from the tree line.
+There was more movement amongst the army above.
+Creatures hurried to clear a path as two more figures emerged from the tree line.

 The first was a giant man similar in height to Susano, but more solidly built.
 His skin was like burnished silver and he wore immaculate white robes.
 Six diamond shaped pieces of metal, each a different type, orbited his head like a halo.
+As he passed the red-faced and black feathered tengu, they threw themselves to the ground in deep bows, their heads touching the ground.
 Ninigi, The Emperor.

-Beside him, slightly taller, walked a woman with rough brown skin made of bark.
+Beside him, slightly taller, walked a woman with dark brown skin made of bark.
 Her clothes were a chaotic weave of vines and leaves.
 Sharply pointed antlers, three feet in length, emerged from her forehead.
-Around them, long brown hair flowed to the woman's waist.
+Around the antlers, long black hair flowed to the woman's waist.
 Pink flowers were continuously blossoming and wilting in her hair.
 The dead petals trailed behind her.
+Where she walked, the creatures in the army threw themselves out of the way in abject fear.
 Sakuya, The Woodheart.

 Above them, the trees rustled as a massive serpentine form emerged.
-Floating through the air was an enormous, golden dragon.
-It was similar in shape to those that already floated about the army, but over twice as large.
-As she flew, the air around the dragon periodically ignited into ribbons of flame.
+Floating through the air came a golden dragon.
+It was similar in shape to those that already floated above the army, but more than twice as large.
+As she flew, the air around the gold dragon periodically ignited into ribbons of flame.
+The other dragons immediately began orbiting her as she passed.
+They twisted and turned about her like ducklings around their mother.
 Amaterasu, The Dawnforge.

-The three came to rest near Susano and Tsukuyomi.
+The three came to rest near Susano and Tsukuyomi, with the five colored dragons floating together a hundred feet above.
 Arrayed behind Chiyoko were the five gods of Yosai.

 Hideyo took a step backwards, overwhelmed by the gods' appearance.
-Seeing her reaction, Amaterasu - the giant gold dragon - flowed towards Hideyo.
-The small woman's hands ignited reflexively and she held the the flames in front of her.
+Seeing her reaction, Amaterasu - the giant gold dragon - flowed towards the small woman.
+Hideyo's hands ignited instinctively and she held the the flames in front of her.

 The Dawnforge continued, swirling around Hideyo.
 As she did, the flames leapt from Hideyo's hands of their own accord, joining the random bursts already streaming off the dragon.